 Lego Mindstorms

-The Lego Mindstorms kits are really well regarded but are a bit pricey.
-They are the only one completely targeted at kids (and the kid in all of us, come on be honest).
-With the kit you can make innumerable cool robots and devices, for instance a robot that guards your room and shoots balls at intruders!
-According to the Lego site: The Mindstorms robotics toolkit comes with building instructions for 4 main models ranging in building complexity, going from the Quick Start model that you can assemble and program in 30 minutes, to the ultimate Humanoid.
+The Mindstorms robotics toolkit comes with building instructions for 4 main models ranging in building complexity, going from the Quick Start model that you can assemble and program in 30 minutes, to the ultimate Humanoid.
 6 building and programming challenges are included on the software CD, complete with step-by-step building instructions and programming guide for all models.

 Arduino Kits

-Definitely one for older kids only, I'd think 14+ unless they are really committed.
 There are lots of these kits available, a bare-bones kit can be $25 but unless you've got a lot of electronics lying around you'll need some sensors to be able to actually do anything fun.
+I'd suggest getting a kit with all the getting started stuff like the one shown to the left.

 Raspberry Pi

-Includes networking and an HDMI out for connecting to a regular TV.
 The excellent MAKE magazine also has a book for getting started with the Raspberry Pi.

-Software Programming Environments Suitable for Children
+Programming Environments Suitable for Children

-Scratch |
+Scratch

 Free, cross platform (also Web browser version).